Marc Drogin

 Marc Drogin (February 7, 1936 – February 6, 2017) was an American writer and illustrator.

 Biography

 Drogin began work as a technical secretary, first at New York University, and then at Columbia University in New York City.
 His first drawings appeared as line fillers in New York's The Village Voice in the 1950s.
 He turned to journalism as a career in 1960, working as a reporter, editor, and features editor in newspapers from Colorado to Cape Cod.
-At one point a humor columnist on The Chicago Daily News, his columns were syndicated in newspapers from Britain to Borneo.
+At one point a humorous columnist on The Chicago Daily News, he had columns syndicated in newspapers from Britain to Borneo.
 He was also a staffer on Look Magazines The Insider's Newsletter in New York.

 In 1972, Drogin established his long standing graphic design business in New Hampshire.
 He became known for his whimsically illustrated business and appointment cards for dentists, physicians, banks, and other businesses in the US and UK.